This section provides guidelines for how data recipients may ask a consumer to consent to share data.

-The CX guidelines have been re-launched on a new domain: cx.cds.gov.au
+The CX guidelines have been re-launched on a new domain: cx.dsb.gov.au

 For more information, refer to Change log: Consumer Experience (CX) Guidelines